Sylvia Lopez & Oswaldo Voysest

 Office phone: 608-363-2081

 Nataša Bašić, Visiting Assistant Professor of French.
 Ph.D., M.A.
 University of Wisconsin-Madison, B.A.
-Ohio University, DEUG Université de Bourgogne.
+Ohio University, DEUG Université de Bourgogne, Zwischenprüfung Johannes-Gutenberg-Universität, Mainz.

 Professor Bašić teaches all levels of French.
-Her teaching and research interests include nineteenth- and twentieth-century French literature and culture, interdisciplinary memory studies, narratology, intellectual history and European literature.
+Her teaching and research interests include French literature and culture from the nineteenth century to the present, disability studies, interdisciplinary memory studies, narratology, cultural history and European literature.

 Scott Lyngaas, Associate Professor of Modern Languages and Literatures (French).
 B.A., M.A., Ph.D., University of Wisconsin-Madison (French).